-Some materials to support Y11 in their preparation for exams are available as links below.
-Students should now be into the swing of revision and utilising all the support from school.
+Some materials to support GCSE studnets in their preparation for exams are available as links below.
+Students should be revising throught their courses and utilising all the support from school.
 The advice in the materials is extremely useful and even more support can be found on the weblinks at the bottom of this page.
-For more advice or support for Y11 revision please contact your tutor in the first instance.
+For more advice or support for revision please contact your tutor in the first instance.

 - Y11 Parent Information Evening Leaflet - General Revision Techniques